IFZA vs RAKEZ vs Meydan vs DMCC: How to Compare the Four

 IFZA and Meydan sit in a similar mid-range, with the year-one total typically landing somewhat higher once activities and visas are in.

 DMCC is the highest by a clear margin.
 Be wary of the “from AED 7,500” licence figures advertised online — they don’t reflect what you actually pay.
-Once the licence, the mandatory desk or office, the establishment card and a visa are in, you would be doing well to come in under around AED 38,000 in the first year for a basic setup, and a working firm with several people and a proper office costs meaningfully more.
+Once the licence, the mandatory desk or office, the establishment card and a visa are in, a basic setup with one shareholder realistically lands in the region of AED 48,000 to 60,000-plus in the first year, and a working firm with several people and a proper office costs meaningfully more.

 The cheapest licence is rarely the cheapest outcome.
 A budget setup that runs into more questions at the bank, or a free zone you later have to redo, costs far more than the saving.
 Weigh the whole cost, not the headline.